leesangmin4533/nova1/README.md

 Open `ui-react/dist/index.html` in your browser to view the dashboard.
 The Python utilities in this repository operate independently of the UI.

+## Legacy HTML UI

+The script `nova_ui_update.py` writes a small `ui_data.json` file every few seconds using live data from Upbit.
+When the legacy HTML file defined by `config.UI_PATH` exists, running this script automatically opens it in your browser and keeps the data refreshed.

 ## Disclaimer / 면책 조항

 **English:** This project is provided for demonstration and educational purposes only.
 It is not intended as financial advice or a solicitation to trade.
 Using this code for real trading is done at your own risk, and the authors disclaim all liability for any potential losses.